hyprwm/hyprland-wiki/pages/Useful Utilities/Hypr-Ecosystem.md

-The hypr ecosystem is a collection of apps developed by me (aka hyprwm) that are designed for hyprland and to integrate with it as nicely as possible.
+The hypr ecosystem is a collection of apps developed by me (aka hyprwm) that are designed for Hyprland and to integrate with it as nicely as possible.

 ## hyprpaper